 Super creamy.
 Ever wonder what happens when you whip Greek yogurt?
 It gets super fluffy and creamy.
 Almost pudding-like.
 And when you whip in some chocolate and honey, it’s the perfect chocolate dip for dipping strawberries, graham crackers — or, let’s be honest, eating with a spoon (guilty as charged).

-Healthy fruit dip.
-Sure, that fruit dip made from marshmallow fluff and cream cheese tastes good — but wow, so much sugar and just… stuff in it.
+Wholesome fruit dip.
 This whipped yogurt dip is made without marshmallow fluff.
 And without cream cheese.
 And it's still super creamy and silky and actually so good for you, you can actually feel good about eating all of it in one sitting!

 So easy.
 It takes just five minutes to whip this easy chocolate dip together.
 No need to chop or melt chocolate.